Subkash2206/doctor-dashboard-backend/README.md

 Available via a separate page or directly in the patient profile.

-Sorted based off the department and severity.
+Sorted based off of the department and severity.